Welcome to Exeter Temple Corps

 Please call 01392 216553

-There is a rota of people who are willing to host our students on a Sunday lunchtime!
+There is a rota of people who are willing to host our students on a Sunday lunchtime and/or provide transport to and from the hall!
 Please contact the Corps office to let us know if you coming to study here.

 Anyone undertaking Marine training at the Lympstone Barracks is also very welcome to join us in worship.